janosh/awesome-normalizing-flows/readme.md

 ## 🚧 Contributing

 See something that's missing from this list?
 PRs welcome!
+A good place to find new items for the Repos section is the [Normalizing Flows topic on GitHub](https://github.com/topics/normalizing-flows).

 Note: Don't edit the readme directly (it's auto-generated).
 Add your submission to the appropriate [`data/*.yml`](https://github.com/janosh/awesome-normalizing-flows/edit/main/data) file.

 Papers should be peer-reviewed and published in a journal.
 If you're unsure if a paper or resource belongs in this list, feel free to [open an issue](https://github.com/janosh/awesome-normalizing-flows/issues/new) or [start a discussion](https://github.com/janosh/awesome-normalizing-flows/discussions).
 This repo is meant to be a community effort.
 Don't hesitate to voice an opinion.